ComputationalPathogens/MNBC/README.md

 The 'reads.fasta' file contains ten short-read sequences to be classified.
 Five reads, whose headers start with SRR227300, were sequenced from the E. coli O104:H4 strain.
 The other five reads, whose headers start with SRR032501, from the Yersinia rohdei ATCC_43380 strain.
 The reference database (i.e. the 'RefSeq_genomes' folder) contains two complete genomes obtained from RefSeq: GCF_022869985.1 belongs to the E. coli O104:H4 strain, and GCF_000834455.1 belongs to the Yersinia rohdei YRA strain.

 <b>Tool usage (3 steps):</b>
-Change to the 'MNBC' folder using the following command
+Change to the 'MNBC' folder using the following command.
 ````
 cd ..
 ````